azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Extending AzSK Module/Readme.md

   4. For the above a corresponding control in extension json is required.
   	Step 1: Copy the default base json, rename it to <feature>.ext.json.
 	Step 2: Remove all the other controls except for one being added, update it with new control details.
-See additional instructions as '//comments' on each line in the example JSON below.
-Note: Remove the comments from JSON if you happen to use the below as-is.
+See additional instructions as '//comments' on each line in the example json below.
+Note: Remove the comments from json if you happen to use the below as-is.

   > IMPT: Do *not* tag 'Ext' to the 'FeatureName' here.
 Make sure you have updated the method name to corresponding method in ps1 file.
-  > Note: Remove the comments in the below JSON before saving the file
+  > Note: Remove the comments in the below json before saving the file

 ```
 	{